abiola-arobieke/morse-code/README.md

 # 📖 Morse Code <a name="about-project"></a>

-**Morse Code** is a  simple app that is used to decrypt messages.
-The methods allows to you to pass in your code as a parameters and then translate the it to a plain English.
+**Morse Code** is a  simple app used to decrypt messages.
+The methods allow to you to pass in your code as a parameter and then translate it to plain English.

 ## 🛠 Built With <a name="built-with"></a>